 Laibon- vegetarian by the river next to 2 marys.
 Excellent

 There are too many good places to list, both hotels and restaurants and bars.
-And perhaps the nicest thing to do is just discover for yourselves, but you wont go wrong with any of the above. almost 4 years agoAnswered by Manchild via WorldNomads.com
+And perhaps the nicest thing to do is just discover for yourselves, but you wont go wrong with any of the above. about 4 years agoAnswered by Manchild via WorldNomads.com